• Home

 Effects

 ACEs are linked to chronic health problems, mental illness, and substance use problems in adolescence and adulthood.
-ACEs can also negatively impact education, job opportunities, and earning potential.

 Preventable with PCEs

 Positive Childhood Experiences (PCEs) counter-act the negative effects of ACEs.
 A trusted, caring adult in a child's life is the most powerful factor in raising resilient children.
-Creating and sustaining safe, stable, nurturing relationships and environments for children and families can prevent ACEs and help children reach their full potential.

 Parenting to Prevent and Heal ACEs